Don Hertzfeldt: The Meaning of Life

+Everything Will Be OK, I Am So Proud Of You and It's Such a Beautiful Day

+Everything Will Be OK

-Everything will be OK, I Am So Proud of You, and It's Such a Beautiful DayEverything Will Be OK was released in 2006 and became Hertzfeldt's most critically successful piece to date, receiving his strongest reviews.
+Everything Will Be OK was released in 2006 and became Hertzfeldt's most critically successful piece to date, receiving his strongest reviews.
 The 17-minute animated short was based on a character, Bill, from his webcomic "Temporary Anesthetics".
 The Boston Globe called the film a "masterpiece" with the Boston Phoenix declaring Hertzfeldt a "genius."
 The short film was a cover story on the Chicago Reader, receiving four stars from critic J.R.
 Jones.
-Variety film critic Robert Koehler named Everything Will Be OK one of the Best Films of 2007.Everything will be OK is the first chapter of a three-part story about a man named Bill whose daily routines, perceptions, and dreams are illustrated onscreen through multiple split-screen windows.
-Bill's seemingly mundane life, narrated in humorous and dramatic anecdotes, gradually grows dark as we learn he may be suffering from a possibly fatal mental disorder.
+Variety film critic Robert Koehler named Everything Will Be OK one of the Best Films of 2007.

+Everything will be OK is the first chapter of a three-part story about a man named Bill whose daily routines, perceptions, and dreams are illustrated onscreen through multiple split-screen windows.
+Bill's seemingly mundane life, narrated in humorous and dramatic anecdotes, gradually grows dark as we learn he may be suffering from a possibly fatal neurological disorder.

 Scenes throughout the trilogy are often divided into multiple windows of action on the screen at once against a background of pure black.
 Animated still photographs are also incorporated inside certain windows, as well as a handful of the colorful special effects and experimental film techniques that Hertzfeldt first utilized in The Meaning of Life.
-Like many of Hertzfeldt's films, most of the trilogy's special effects were captured in-camera.Everything Will Be OK won the Grand Jury Prize for Short Filmmaking at the 2007 Sundance Film Festival, the Lawrence Kasdan Award for Best Narrative Film at the Ann Arbor Film Festival, the Grand Prize at the London Animation Festival, and 34 other awards.I Am So Proud of You, the second chapter in the story, was released in autumn 2008.
+Like many of Hertzfeldt's films, the trilogy's special effects were captured in camera.

+Everything Will Be OK won the Grand Jury Prize for Short Filmmaking at the 2007 Sundance Film Festival, the Lawrence Kasdan Award for Best Narrative Film at the Ann Arbor Film Festival, the Grand Prize at the London Animation Festival, and 34 other awards.

+I Am So Proud of You

+I Am So Proud of You, the second chapter in the story, was released in autumn 2008.
 Upon its release, Hertzfeldt traveled with I Am So Proud of You and a selection of his other films to 22 cities on a sold-out American tour (with two stops in the UK and three in Canada). '"An Evening with Don Hertzfeldt" presented a 35mm selection of his work followed by an onstage interview and audience chat with him.
 I Am So Proud of You also played at film festivals throughout 2009 and won 27 awards.